North Carolina Insurance Continuing Education

 This 8 hour class is approved by the State of North Carolina, and meets the mandatory education requirement to start selling Long Term Care Partnership Insurance.

-You MUST have your Medicare Supplement Insurance License for this course to qualify you to start producing the additional line.
+You MUST have your Medicare Supplement/LTC Insurance License for this course to qualify you to start producing the additional line.

 No additional reporting fees.